sneilsonsgit/NICAR22_OpenRefine/README.md

 <h2> OpenRefine is shiny and brilliant like its logo, the blue diamond above. </h2>

-And it can help you clean big datasets even if you don't know how to code.
+And it can help you clean big datasets even if you don't know how to code!

 Objectives of the class:
 - Learn how to open a .CSV file in OpenRefine